Kenneth R. Berman

 Annually since 2004 when the distinction was first conferred, Ken has been selected for the Massachusetts Super Lawyers list, in which no more than five percent of lawyers in the state were selected.
 Ken has also been recognized in Corporate Counsel Super Lawyers (2009, 2010), Super Lawyers Business Edition (2011, 2013-2015), and Chambers USA as a leading litigation attorney (2007-2012).
 Ken is also listed in Best Lawyers in America for Commercial Litigation.

-In 2001, Ken received a special recognition award from the Literacy Volunteers of Massachusetts for his pro bono work in protecting the privacy and first amendment rights of adult students with reading and writing disabilities and of their teachers.
+For his pro bono work in protecting the privacy and first amendment rights of adult students with reading and writing disabilities and of their teachers, Ken received a special recognition award from the Literacy Volunteers of Massachusetts.

-Ken is a director and First Vice President of the Massachusetts Law Reform Institute, Inc. His other civic involvement includes having served as an officer and board member of the Association of Yale Alumni, and as a trustee and officer of the Meadowbrook School of Weston.
+Ken is a director and vice president of the Massachusetts Law Reform Institute, Inc., the Massachusetts statewide poverty law center.
+His other civic involvement includes having served as an officer and board member of the Association of Yale Alumni, and as a trustee and officer of the Meadowbrook School of Weston.
 During law school, Ken was an editor of the Connecticut Law Review.

 - Won jury verdict in major business torts case